 Hot, humid summer days can feel unbearable sometimes.
 Humidity, or the amount of moisture in the air, can make the temperature feel warmer, as our sweat is slower to evaporate.
-Not only is the muggy air uncomfortable, but it can cause our bodies to overheat, exhaust easily, and pose a potential danger to our health.
+Not only is the muggy air uncomfortable, but it can cause our bodies to overheat, exhaust easily, and poses a potential danger to our health.

-In order to understand the effects that humidity has on our bodies, we must first take a look at how we regulate our internal temperature.
+To understand the effects humidity has on our bodies, we must first take a look at how we regulate our internal temperature.
 Naturally, when our bodies start to heat up, we release sweat.
 This sweat is then evaporated from the skin, which in turn, helps to cool us off.

-To avoid these dangers caused by the effects of humidity, be sure to take frequent breaks and hydrate regularly when exposed to humid weather.
+To avoid these dangers caused by the effects of humidity, be sure to take frequent breaks and hydrate often when exposed to humid weather.
 If you feel yourself becoming fatigued, take a moment to cool off.
 Find a location with air conditioning if you or anyone with you is at high risk for developing any of the above health dangers, such as older adults or young children.
 If you continue to feel worse or experience the above conditions, seek medical attention at an emergency or urgent care facility.